TheScientist101/astra/README.md

 PCB files can be found within the `drone/pcb/` folder.

 The Flight Controller uses the [betaflight](https://betaflight.com/) firmware.
 A betaflight config file as well as flashing instructions can be found in the `drone/firmware/` folder

+The frame for the FC was designed in Onshape.
+CAD files can be found in `drone/frame/`;

 **Peripherals**:
 - `BMI270` - IMU